 What Is A Prime Number?
 Explanation For Primary School Teachers, Parents & Children

 A prime number is a number that can only be divided by itself and 1 without remainders.
 Here we explain what exactly this means, give you a list of the prime numbers children need to know at primary school and provide you with some practice prime number questions and examples.

 What is a prime number?

 A prime number cannot be divided by any other positive integers without leaving a remainder, decimal or fraction.

 An example of a prime number is 13.
-It can only be divided by 1 and 13.
-Dividing a prime number by another number results in numbers left over e.g. 13 ÷ 6 = 2 remainder 1.
+Its only divisors are 1 and 13.
+Dividing a prime number by another natural number results in numbers leftover e.g. 13 ÷ 6 = 2 remainder 1.